Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Outline of the Proof

 so that $\sigma_i$ are all order 1 variable.
 The contours for $\sigma_1,\sigma_2,\sigma_3$ all have real part equal to 1 and imaginary part in $[-100,100]$.
 We temporarily allow the contour of $\hat{m} = \sigma_4$ to be $[0,2\pi i]$ to make the calculation simpler.
 If we can find the maximum over a larger region and the maximum lies in the smaller region we are interested in, then we know the maximum over the smaller region.
 The two approximate saddle points $\sigma^\pm$ are

 The leading asymptotic has vanishing first derivative at \eqref{approximate_saddle}.
-However, once we take into account subleading correction, the derivative of $\log(Z) + K\beta + L\epsilon_1 + L\epsilon_2$ is nonzero at \eqref{approximate_saddle}.
-As a result if one tries to perform a Taylor expansion around the saddle point and computes the Gaussian fluctuation, one gets an additional linear term in the integral which leads to difficulties.
+However, once we take into account subleading correction{s}, the derivative of $\log(Z) + K\beta + L\epsilon_1 + L\epsilon_2$ is nonzero at \eqref{approximate_saddle}.
+As a result, if one tries to perform {Taylor expansions} around the saddle point{s} and {compute} the Gaussian fluctuation, one gets an additional linear term in the integral which leads to difficulties.
 As a result we will deform the contour to pass through a pair of more accurate saddle points $\tilde{\sigma}^\pm$.
 The linear terms at the new saddles points are negligible.

-\item Step 4: In this step we compute more accurate saddle points $\tilde{\sigma}^\pm$ using the leading and the first subleading corrections:
+\item Step 4: In this step we compute {the} more accurate saddle points $\tilde{\sigma}^\pm$ using the leading {term and the first subleading correction}:

-The subleading correction is small compared with the leading order correction in the limit $|\epsilon_1|,|\epsilon_2|,|\beta|<<1$ and therefore one can apply the implicit function theorem to show the existence of the saddle point to this function.
+The subleading correction is small compared with {the leading term in the limit when} $|\epsilon_1|,|\epsilon_2|,|\beta|<<1$ and therefore one can apply the implicit function theorem to show the existence of the {saddle points} to this function.
 The result is that leading order shift of the saddle point value of $\hat{m}$ depends on $\epsilon_1,\epsilon_2$ only: